The Membership in News Fund

 Member knowledge.
 The project team aims to see proposals that advance the practice of combining member knowledge and expertise with what journalists can dig up on their own.

 Membership tools and tech.
-A good use of the fund is to develop tools and technologies — or adaptations of existing tech — that can make membership more efficient and effective.
+While the size of our fund makes it difficult to provide meaningful enough funding to be the sole backer of tool development, we’re eager to hear how we can support the development of audience research-backed tools and technologies — or adaptations of existing tech — that can make membership more efficient and effective.

 Are mission-aligned: Participating sites must be committed to growing their membership programs and sharing what works and doesn’t with their members and with other sites.
 Unless it’s somehow completely impractical, all subcontractor award winners will be required to explain to their own audiences what their membership model experiment is, why they’re undertaking it, how it’s progressing as it unfolds, and what the final results are.
 This will be their primary “reporting requirement”: reporting to their own constituencies.